Kim McLarin

-Kim McLarin is an American novelist, best known for Growing Up X: A Memoir by the Daughter of Malcolm X, co-authored with Ilyasah Shabazz, and Jump at the Sun.
+Kim McLarin (born 1964) is an American novelist, best known for Growing Up X: A Memoir by the Daughter of Malcolm X, co-authored with Ilyasah Shabazz, and Jump at the Sun.
 Her works include contemporary novels, short stories and non-fiction.

 Career

 McLarin has a bachelor's degree from Duke University.

 She is a former staff writer for The New York Times, The Philadelphia Inquirer, The Greensboro News & Record and Associated Press.
 She is an associate professor at Emerson College in Boston.

 McLarin is a regular panelist on Basic Black, Boston's longest-running weekly television program devoted exclusively to African-American themes, shown on WGBH.

 McLarin has two children and lives in Boston.